emfluencekc/wp-emfluence/readme.txt

 in widget settings).

 Integrations:
+* Woocommerce: Customers can be added to product-specific platform groups upon purchase, and separate product-specific groups upon refund.
 * When the <a href="https://wordpress.org/plugins/wp-store-locator/">WP Store Locator</a> plugin is also active, this plugin adds a Preferred Store form field type and associated data points.

 Want to change how this plugin works, or add to it?
 Fork it on GitHub!